Blanche Milborne: Second marriage

 Between July 1500 and August 1502 Blanche remarried, becoming the second wife of Sir William Herbert of Troy Parva, an illegitimate son of Sir William Herbert, 1st Earl of Pembroke and one of his mistresses, Frond verch Hoesgyn.
 It was a Welsh household; although Blanche was English she would have also been Welsh-speaking.
 Lewys Morgannwg states that she and her husband welcomed King Henry VII, his Earls and possibly his Queen to Troy House, Mitchel Troy near Monmouth in August 1502.

 Blanche and Sir William had two sons Charles and Thomas, both of whom were eventually knighted and served as sheriffs of Monmouthshire.
-(Sir William also had an illegitimate son, Richard.)
-Thomas married Anne Lucy of Charlecote.
+Sir William also had an illegitimate son, Richard.
+Charles Herbert married Elizabeth, a daughter of Gruffydd ap Rhys ap Thomas (died 1521).
+Thomas Herbert of Llanwarne married (secondly) Anne Lucy, a daughter of Thomas Lucy (died 1525) of Charlecote and his wife Elizabeth née Empson.

 In 1505, Sir William Herbert of Troy gave an undertaking to keep the peace with his half-brother, Sir Walter Herbert of Raglan, and with Henry Myles, his brother-in-law.
 He is recorded as being an annuitant of Edward Stafford, 3rd Duke of Buckingham at Thornbury Castle in 1508, Sheriff of Herefordshire in 1515 and was knighted between Easter and Michaelmas 1516.
 He died in 1524; Blanche and their son Charles were executors of his Will, in which Blanche was well provided for.
 A clause of the Will trusted that Henry Somerset (then Lord Herbert but succeeded as 2nd Earl of Worcester in 1526/7) would be "a good lord to my wife and children."
 Sir William also requested that "Blanche will keep herself sole."